brio-lang/www.brio-lang.org/docs/tutorial.md

 ## Standard Library
-The Brio Lang standard library is in its infancy and is missing key utilities around handling dates, serializing JSON or XML, working with regular expressions, etc. For the alpha release, there is an initial `csv` library which can be used.
-If you would like to contribute to the standard library, please visit us on [GitHub](https://github.com/brio-lang/brio).
+The Brio Lang standard library is in its infancy and is missing key utilities around handling dates, serializing XML, working with regular expressions, etc. If you would like to contribute to the standard library, please visit us on [GitHub](https://github.com/brio-lang/brio).

 ### csv
 The `csv` standard library makes it easy to read and write CSV files.